binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 Our smart code snippet validation helps you prevent common code errors to ensure you never break your website when adding code snippets or header and footer scripts.

-You can manage all your header and footer scripts as well as other custom code snippets from a single screen.
-We even make it easy for you to organize code snippets using Tags and add reminder notes with each code snippet.

 <strong>New WPCode Cloud Library</strong> even allows you to store all your custom code snippets in a cloud library, so you can easily re-use code snippets across multiple website projects and save time.
-You can keep your code snippets completely private or <a href="https://library.wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPCode">share it with the community</a> to give back while boosting your social profile.
+You can keep your code snippets completely private or [share it with the community](https://library.wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin) to give back while boosting your social profile.

 > This plugin allows me to not only add things to my site whenever needed, but it takes me only seconds to accomplish it.
 > David Weber - WordPress user